Faizul-Bitto/learn-GoLang/04. switch-case/README.md

 4. **Multiple Values**: A single case can test multiple values using commas
 5. **Default Case**: The `default` case handles when no other case matches

 ## Next Steps

-- Learn about [loops](../05.%20loops/) for repeated execution
+- Study [functions](../05.%20functions/) for code organization
-- Study [functions](../06.%20functions/) for code organization
+- Learn about [scope](../06.%20scope/) to understand variable visibility
-- Explore [arrays and slices](../07.%20arrays%20and%20slices/) for working with collections
+- Explore [variable shadowing](../07.%20variable%20shadowing/) for advanced variable concepts